 Vanilla extract: Can’t go wrong with a splash of vanilla extract.

 Coconut oil: We nixed the butter and used coconut oil instead for a silky smooth flavor and texture!
+If you don’t have coconut oil, butter or vegetable oil will work.

-If you are hoping to make this recipe 100% gluten-free, please make sure you use certified gluten-free oat flour and oats!
+A note on gluten-free: If you are hoping to make this recipe 100% gluten-free, please make sure you use certified gluten-free oat flour and oats!

 How to make oat flour at home